Interview Analysis

 Interview Analysis:

-It structures evidence so you can reason more clearly and make better-justified decisions.
+It provides structured evidence so you can make better decisions.

 Decision Workflows